Dzhabar Askerov: Post-Contender

 Askerov lost to Steve Moxon via split decision at Kings of Kombat 9 in Melbourne on April 27, 2013.
+In June 2014 Askerov took the revenge defeating Moxon by decision.

 He was expected to face Mike Zambidis in the semi-finals of the Legend Fighting Show -71 kg tournament in Moscow, Russia on May 25, 2013.
 However, Zambidis was replaced by Enriko Gogokhia.
 After dispatching Gogokhia with what Fight Sport Asia described as "one of the nastiest 70kg knockouts in recent history", he faced Alim Nabiev in the final.
 He outclassed Nabiev, who was filling in for the injured Artur Kyshenko, and stopped him with low kicks in round three to take the tournament crown.

 Askerov defeated Yoshihiro Sato by unanimous decision at Tech-Krep FC: Southern Front 2 in Kyiv, Ukraine on December 8, 2013.

 On April 5, 2014, Askerov was scheduled to fight Artur Kyshenko at Legend 3: Pour Homme in Milan, Italy, but the Ukrainian withdrew from the fight, conceding that he would be unable to make the contracted weight of -71 kg/156 lb, and was replaced by his stablemate Murthel Groenhart.
 Askerov lost to Groenhart, getting dropped with a right hook before being put away with a left hook inside the opening round.

 On December 15, 2015, he was ranked the #8 lightweight in the world by LiverKick.com.

+On March 28, 2025, he had his last professional bout against Danish-Palestinian Muay Thai fighter 'El Mir' at the inaugural event for the 'Muay Thai Russian series' defeating El Mir by TKO from a leg kick in the first round.